In the Country

 In the Country (initiated in 2003 in Oslo, Norway) is a Norwegian Jazz trio comprising pianist Morten Qvenild, bassist Roger Arntzen and drummer Pål Hausken.

 Biography

 The band was started by the three fellow students at the Norwegian Academy of Music in 2003.
 The year after they earned the "JazzIntro" Newcomer Award at Moldejazz (2004), and released their first album This Was The Pace of My Heartbeat (2004).
 The third album Without (2009) was named as "one of 2009's best jazz albums" by the All About Jazz reviewer John Kelman.
-In autumn of 2010 the band was on tour with vibraphonist and guitarist Andreas Mjøs under the auspices of Rikskonsertene, while in June 2011 they was on the fourth USA tour. samtidig som de slapp sitt fjerde album "Sounds and Sights" mottok strålende kritikker.
+In the autumn of 2010, the band was on tour with vibraphonist and guitarist Andreas Mjøs under the auspices of Rikskonsertene, while in June 2011 they were on the fourth USA tour.
+At the same time, they released their fourth album "Sounds and Sights" to acclaimed reviews.